Purposes of assessment at Fountainhead School

 Absenteeism during term assessment

-For candidate who miss his/her examination, the retake policy will apply only for the exams at the end of the year.
-This means that the students’ performance through the year will be taken into consideration while taking a decision regarding promotion for the next year.
+For a candidate who misses his/her examination, this means that the students’ performance through the year will be taken into consideration while taking a decision regarding promotion for the next year.
 Performance includes – feedback by the teacher, formative assessment, summative assessment (end of the unit) levels.
-Further, in case the student has missed the examination in multiple subjects then the same rules will apply as in case of single subject.

 - Family function

 Instructions for students during internal as well as external examinations

 - Students are expected to report (10 minutes before the start of the examination) at the examination venue.

 - Students are not expected to talk or create any disturbance during the conduct of the examination.
 Not adhering to these instructions will be considered as malpractice and consequences as mentioned below shall apply.